Slevinski/slevinski.github.io/series/the-science-of-sutton-signwriting/entries/the-shape-of-writing/evidence-notes.md

 So the question is not whether every system fits one box permanently.

-The question is which geometry does the most explanatory work.
+The question is which use of space does the most explanatory work.

 ## II.
 Point systems compress structure inside a bounded unit